aman123singhal/PODMAN/# PODMAN.md

 ![Alt text](docker_registry.png)

-Step 5 :- Now we will click on the repositories and we can see that we have the option of creating a repository.we will click on the Create repository .
+Step 5 :- Now we will click on the repositories and we can see that we have the option of creating a repository.We will click on the Create repository .
 ![Alt text](docker_registry.png)

 Step 6:- Now we will fill the repository name and click to create.